celenityy/Phoenix/docs/android.md

-# Phoenix for Android
+# Phoenix: Android

-This directory contains specialized Phoenix configuration files, specifically designed for Firefox on Android.
+`android/` directory contains specialized Phoenix configuration files, specifically designed for Firefox on Android.
 These configurations should **NOT** be used on Desktop Firefox releases, & you should **NOT** use our desktop configurations on Android.